agentmodels/agentmodels.org/chapters/07-reasoning-about-agents.md

 ## TODOs:
 * what's up with the visualisation?
 * "xxx is not a function" errors
-* need to figure out how to make functions defined in codeboxes globally available
+* need to figure out how to make functions defined in codeboxes globally available -- I can't, deal with it.
 * fill in words
 * keep code to 80 characters per line
 * align code nicely